Braian Guille

-Braian Alejandro Guille (born 31 July 1997) is an Argentine professional footballer who plays as a forward for Club Olimpo.
+Braian Alejandro Guille (born 31 July 1997) is an Argentine professional footballer who plays as a forward for Deportivo Riestra, on loan from Olimpo.

 Career

 Club

 Guille had a period of his youth career with Atlético Rivadavia before joining Racing Club.
 He first appeared in the Racing Club senior squad in March and April 2017, being an unused substitute for leagues matches against Godoy Cruz and Temperley.
 In the following May, he made his professional debut in an Argentine Primera División defeat away to Independiente.
 On 23 August 2017, Santamarina of Primera B Nacional loaned Guille.
 He scored in his first Santamarina appearance, netting in a loss to Aldosivi.
 One goal in eighteen further fixtures followed.
 Guille joined Brown on loan in June 2018.

 On 10 January 2019, having terminated his loan with Brown days prior, Guille was loaned to Defensores de Belgrano.

 International

 He was selected by Argentina at U20 level for the 2016 COTIF Tournament, but he didn't make an appearance.